-The microhardness of the dentin is influenced by many factors such as mineral content as the quantity of hydroxyapatite in the intertubular substance, tubular density along with diameter of tubule .
-Dentin being a biological construction is not homogeneous the density of dentin tubules increases as one moves from the dentino-enamel junction in coronal part of dentin towards the pulp chamber and in radicular part of dentin, it induces from the cervical to apical area.8
+The microhardness of the dentin is influenced by many factors such as mineral content, particularly the quantity of hydroxyapatite in the intertubular substance, tubular density, and the diameter of the tubules.
+Dentin, being a biological structure, is not homogeneous.
+The density of dentinal tubules increases as one moves from the dentinoenamel junction (DEJ) in the coronal part of the dentin toward the pulp chamber.
+In the radicular part of dentin (the root portion), this increase in density happens from the cervical area toward the apical area.8

 Hardness correlates with resistance to fracture, modulus of elasticity, yield and bond strength.
 Although a change in composition of dentin makes the instrumentation process easier during the root canal treatment, it also compromises the root construction by decreasing the microhardness.
-As a result, teeth that have undergone root canal therapy are more likely to break.9
+As a result, teeth that have undergone root canal therapy are more prone to fracture.9